On the geometrization of matter by exotic smoothness: Matter from exotic spacetime

-Finally we found, that the contribution of the exotic smooth structure to the usual Einstein-Hilbert action $S_{EM}(M)$ is given by an additive term -- the exotic action $S_{exotic}$ which is a sum of two Einstein-Hilbert terms, one over $S^{1}\times S^{3}$ with constant curvature and another one over a knotted 3-torus with mean curvature $H_{\partial}$ and in usual units ($L_{P}$ Planck length) one has In the next section we will show that these exotic action terms have a common geometrical meaning.
+Finally we found, that the contribution of the exotic smooth structure to the usual Einstein-Hilbert action $S_{EM}(M)$ is given by an additive term -- the exotic action $S_{exotic}$ which is a sum of three Einstein-Hilbert terms, two over $T^{2}$ and $S^{1}\times S^{3}$ with constant total curvature and another one over a knotted 3-torus with mean curvature $H_{\partial}$ $T^{3}(K)=S^{1}\times\partial N(K)$ and in usual units ($L_{P}$ Planck length) one has In the next section we will show that these exotic action terms have a common geometrical meaning.